 To change your logo go to the 'Page Master' under the 'Design' menu

-Slightly surprisingly, in 2017 there are plans for a marina here.
+Slightly surprisingly, in 2017 there were plans for a marina here.
 But maybe it will be used once it is in place.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE